colmbaston/festive-bot/README.md

 # Festive Bot

 A bot to track events occurring on a private Advent of Code (AoC) leaderboard, written in Rust.
-The bot reads the leaderboard data from https://adventofcode.com, parses the puzzle completion events, and pushes updates that occur using a webhook, for example to announce them in a Discord server.
+The bot reads the leaderboard data from https://adventofcode.com, parses the puzzle completion events, and pushes updates that occur using a webhook.

+The webhook HTTP requests conform to Discord's webhook API, and this is the only service the bot is verified to support.
+Other services' webhook APIs may be (partially) compatible, but I give no guarantees.

 ## Usage